Here’s a look at the life of former Cincinnati Reds player and manager Pete Rose.

 Rose holds the Major League Baseball record for the number of games played (3,562) and hits (4,256).

 He was on the National League All-Star team 17 times between 1965 and 1985.

-1963 - Plays his first season for Cincinnati Reds.
-At the end of the season he’s voted National League Rookie of the Year.
+1963 - Plays his first season for the Cincinnati Reds.
+At the end of the season he is voted National League Rookie of the Year.

 1965 - Leads the league in hits with 209 and a batting average of .312.
-It is the first of 16 seasons in which his batting average is at least .300, the first of 10 seasons with 200 or more hits (a major league record) and the first of seven years leading the league in hits.
+It is the first of 16 seasons in which his batting average is at least .300, the first of 10 seasons with 200 or more hits and the first of seven years leading the league in hits.

 1969-1970 - Wins a Gold Glove both years for fielding excellence as an outfielder.

-1973 - National League Most Valuable Player and wins the batting title.
+1973 - Named National League Most Valuable Player and wins the batting title.

 1975 - Rose is named World Series Most Valuable Player after the Reds defeat the Boston Red Sox 4-3.